Puerto Rico's recovery: Here's what lies ahead

 Airports

-- The San Juan Airport and eight other airfields are open or open with restrictions in Puerto Rico, FEMA said.
+- The San Juan Airport and eight other airfields are open or open with restrictions, FEMA said.

 - The airport started allowing more than a dozen commercial passenger planes to fly in and out of San Juan after air traffic control services were restored.